Tested Baking & Dessert Recipes & Videos

 Butterscotch Pudding

-Sticky Toffee Pudding: Preheat oven to 350 degrees F (177 degrees C) and place the oven rack in the center of the oven.
-Butter or spray with a non stick vegetable spray, an 8 inch (20 cm) square baking pan.
+Sticky Toffee Pudding: Preheat oven to 350 degrees F (180 degrees C).
+Butter or spray, with a non stick vegetable spray, an 8 inch (20 cm) square baking pan.

-In a stainless steel (or heatproof) bowl place the dates and baking soda.
+In a heatproof bowl place the finely chopped dates and baking soda.
 Pour the boiling water over the dates and stir to combine.
+Let sit at room temperature for about 10-15 minutes.

 In the bowl of your electric mixer, or with a hand mixer, beat the butter until soft and creamy.
 Add the brown sugar and beat until light and fluffy.
 Scrape down the sides of the bowl as needed.
 Add the vanilla extract and beat until incorporated.
 Add the eggs, one at a time, beating well after each addition.
 Then add the flour mixture and beat until combined.
 Fold in the dates, along with their liquid.
-Pour the batter into the prepared pan.
+Pour the batter into the prepared pan, smoothing the top with the back of a spoon or an offset spatula.
 Bake for about 25 minutes, or until a toothpick inserted into the center of the cake comes out clean.
 Remove from oven and place on a wire rack.
 Then with a wooden skewer or toothpick poke holes over the entire surface of the cake.
-Pour about 1/2 cup (120 ml) of the toffee sauce evenly over the top of the cake.
+Pour about 1/2 cup (120 ml) of the hot toffee sauce evenly over the top of the cake.

 Serve the cake warm from the oven with the remaining toffee sauce.
-If desired, sprinkle with chopped pecans or walnuts.
+If desired, sprinkle with chopped pecans or walnuts and serve with whipped cream or vanilla ice cream.
+Leftovers should be stored in the refrigerator and simply reheated.

 Makes about 8 servings.